aochihi/FDM-AM2003/README.md

 ### RUNING ###
 > (exe_file_name)

 Input files are defined in parameter file.
 Outputs are written under a directory defined in parameter file.
+To be sure that the input parameter files exist and the output directory is created before computation.

 ### REQUIREMENT ###
 >  fdmam-distrib.c (main program)